gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 That should return a large block of JSON.
 At the very end of that should be `"enableExecuteCommand": true`.
 That confirms it has indeed been enabled.

 However that has probably only been enabled for new tasks.
 It's easiest to just force a new deployment of the service to create brand new tasks.
 In the AWS console, click on your service and then click on the "Update service" button on the right-hand side.
 Tick the box at the top of that panel to force a new deployment.

+While here, increase the numbr of tasks value to be `2`.
+That means you should have a _cluster_, as each container discovers the other one.

 Scroll down and click the "Update" button.

-It may take a couple of minutes for the new containers to start and then register as healthy targets in the load balancer.
+It may take a couple of minutes for both those new containers to start and then register as healthy targets in the load balancer.
 You can check the service's "Deployments" tab to see what it is up to.

-Once they are running, get the ID of one of the running tasks (from the service's "Tasks" tab) and type this command:
+Once they are running, get the ID of one of those running tasks (from the service's "Tasks" tab) and type this command:

 ```sh
 $ aws ecs execute-command --profile if-you-need-one --region your-region --cluster cluster-name-here --task the-task-id-here --interactive --command "/bin/sh"